vincentfusco/tt06_555/README.md

 ![Schematic](./docs/timer_core_schematic.PNG)

-Note: The transistor-level-implementation of my 555 circuit is different than what is actually inside of a 555 Timer.
-See [History](#history) for schematics of the original.
+Conceptually, a 555-Timer is nothing more than a couple of comparators, an internal voltage divider, an SR latch, and an open-drain transistor.
+These basic functions could be implemented in numerous ways.
+My implementation is shown below.
+See [History](#history) for the original BJT version, and its later CMOS counterpart.

 Comparator: